juristr/fabiangosebrink.github.io/_posts/2014-10-01-wpf-basics-iii-correct-implementation-of-commands.md

 So first we get rid of our timer in the NameProvider:

-<pre class="lang:c# decode:true">public class NameProviderImpl : NotifyPropertyChangedBase, INameProvider
+<pre><code class="cs">public class NameProviderImpl : NotifyPropertyChangedBase, INameProvider
 {
 	private string _nameToDisplay;